COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 This allows players who choose to have a challenge, especially a more experimental and experimental player with more skill levels.
 The gun provided later adds to the challenge.

 I chose a circular design to fit the narrative of a hero`s journey where the end is a return to the beginning allowing for a sense of progression and reward.
+Introducing multiple mechanics such as dash jump and using spikes to wall jump.
+Discovery is facilitated through experimenting with different controls, discovering more dynamics created.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

+The centre room provides both the function of an overlook point to the entire level and a break room to create a "safety" This box uses negative space to crave out the centre of the map emphasising the importance of space and creating a "home" base.

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

+The main challenge is controlling the dash jump as players already learnt the basic movements.
+Requires intuitive understanding of jump distance and patience to pass the final Room 3.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

+Although the rewards is limited due to lack of collectables and upgrades, I have decided to use the geometry of letters to spell the word ‘Hero’ as player exploration around the letter should form to puzzle together the final word, creating a desire to explore and find out what the letter spelt.
+I have also added shortcuts via breakable obstacles which players can keep an eye out for.

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.